mjoynes-wombat-web/URL-Shortener/readme.md

 ### Parameters
   Name  |  Located In  |  Description
 --------|--------------|-------------
-   url  |     body     |  Pass in a url to be shortened.
+   url  |     body     |  Pass in a URL to be shortened.

 ### Sample Response
 ```